aumChauhan/MaterialUIKit/DOCUMENTATION.md

 <summary> List </summary>

 # MUIList
 `MUIList` is a SwiftUI view that provides a MaterialUI-styled list with various visual styles.
 The `MUIList` view is designed to display a collection of elements with different visual styles such as plain, inset, or insetGrouped.
-It conforms to the MaterialUI design principles, providing a consistent and aesthetically pleasing list layout.

 ## Usage